Skip to content

 Why does Istio return 503 errors even when my pods are healthy and running?

 The most common cause is a VirtualService referencing a subset that isn't defined in the corresponding DestinationRule — or the DestinationRule doesn't exist yet.
 Envoy can't resolve the subset, so it returns 503 with no upstream request ever leaving the proxy.
-Run istioctl analyze -n immediately — it will flag this exact misconfiguration with a specific warning.
+Run istioctl analyze -n <your-namespace> immediately — it will flag this exact misconfiguration with a specific warning.
 Also check that pod labels on your Deployments exactly match the label selectors in your DestinationRule subsets.

 🔥